 At Michigan Ross, we believe in the importance of serving others, and we proudly welcome armed services veterans and members of the military into our academic community.

 As a member of the armed service, you gained important skills which will help you to excel at Ross, such as leadership, responsibility, and critical thinking.
 You’ve proven yourself as a leader, and we value your knowledge and experience.

 At Ross, our academic philosophy brings business lessons to life through action-based learning.
 You'll expand on your existing skills, gain new knowledge, and experience practical applications to help you succeed in your career.

 The Ross Office of Diversity and Inclusion is here to help students of many different populations—including but not limited to people of color, veterans, LGBT individuals, students with disabilities, students with different religions, and women—in every aspect of their education and to continue to build and foster a dynamic, inclusive culture.

-Specifics regarding the program can be found in the Financial Aid sections of our program pages.
+Specifics regarding the Post 9/11 GI Bill can be found in the Financial Aid sections of our program pages.

 The Ross curriculum is based on the belief that the best way to learn is by doing, applying theory and practice to real-world issues.
 Why study business only from a textbook or case when you can step out of the classroom and be the case?
 Ross offers you opportunities to learn real business in the real world.

 Teamwork drives the educational experience at Ross.
 Students learn together, study together, and work together to complete assignments.
 This team-based approach teaches Ross students to work together for a common goal, learn to appreciate differences, and form bonds that last a lifetime.

 Leadership in business requires the ability to process information quickly, articulate a compelling vision, make effective decisions, and mobilize others to act.
 Leadership development is an integral component of our business curriculum, making Ross graduates ready to face the challenges of today’s complex business environment.